Billionaire-ism is a mental illness

-They Could Be Saviors is a story about wealth, climate change, and a psychedelic journey that could save us all.
+They Could Be Saviors is a near-future philosophical eco-drama.
+It’s a story about wealth, climate change, and a psychedelic journey that could save us all.

 What if the only way to save the planet is to kidnap the billionaires destroying it?